muhammadasadullahtariq/LinkApp/README.md

-# LinkApp - Your Ultimate Link Management Hub
+# Link App - Link Managemet solution

 **Welcome to the official repository for LinkApp!**